Non-12-Step vs. 12-Step Programs

-- What fail-safes does the program offer in the event you experience an extreme urge to use?
+- What does the program offer if you experience an extreme urge to use?

 These types of questions will help you understand whether or not the group or individual environment is right for you.
-Followup and consistent support are important components of any program.
-Although you can’t expect any non-residential recovery program to keep tabs on you at all hours, having a fallback during emergencies can help keep you from relapse.
-Look for a program that offers a buddy system or provides a volunteer hotline you can call during critical times.
+Follow-up and consistent support are important components of any program.
+Although you can’t expect any non-residential recovery program to keep tabs on you at all hours, having a fallback during emergencies can help keep you from having a relapse.

 Take Action Today

 Seeking assistance in any form is essential to recovery.
 When you are struggling, simply surrounding yourself with others who are in the same situation as you can provide the understanding and motivation you need to make it through another day.

 .
 Women for Sobriety, Inc. (n.d.).
 Retrieved January 13, 2016, from http://www.womenforsobriety.org/beta2/